dgroomes/stackoverflow-look-back/README.md

 ### My Bias for Web APIs

 A corollary to my bias against content scripts is my bias for Web APIs.
-Specifically, I have a bias that favors using the web page to execute a maximum amount of the tool's code.
-In fact, the "Manual" mode relies almost exclusively on the web page to execute the domain logic like the data scraping and HTML generation.
-It requires just a bit of manual intervention in the dev tools.
-As such, the "Manual" mode is perfectly portable to other browsers because it just relies on web APIs whereas the "Chrome extension" mode is mired in accidental design complexity because of the accidental design and implementation of non-standard APIs (Chrome-specific).
+Most of the source code for this extension actually executes on the web page, where standard Web APIs can be used.
+This code executes the domain logic like the data scraping and HTML generation.
+As such, this code is perfectly portable to other "evergreen" browsers because it just relies on standard web APIs instead of non-standard browser extension APIs (i.e. Manifest V2 and V3).

 ## Instructions